Wael-Yassir/ContactBook/README.md

 - ### Client-Side (ContactBook.WPF):
   -  The used framework is WPF
   -  Use MVVM pattern as an architectural pattern:
-      - No code-behined
+      - No code-behind
       - Use commands and behaviors to communicate between views and viewmodels
-      - Separate the views responsibilities from viewmodels responsibilities
+      - Separate the views responsibilities from viewmodels, and models responsibilities
   - Implement data validation using Data Annotations, and INotifyDataErrorInfo interface
   - Adding searching and filtering to the contacts